-- About the greatest take away from his book: the customer PLAN (Problems, Language, Anecdotes and Needs).
+- About the greatest take away from his book: the customer PLAN (Problems, Language, Anecdotes, and Needs).
 Pat compares this with the customer avatar and highlights that we should go beyond profiling customers as it is important to know exactly who they are and how they feel.
 He also gives us overviews and tips on how to go about each step in the PLAN process.

-- Pat walks the talk and shares how he validated his own idea for this book initially through survey, branching out further through emails and real life conversations and finally by asking payment from people of the book that he was just about to write.
+- Pat walks the talk and shares how he validated his own idea for this book initially through surveys, branching out further through emails and real life conversations and finally by asking payment from people of the book that he was just about to write.

 - What you can do to find out more about the book and get a copy!

 Links Mentioned In This Episode

 Thanks so much for your reviews on iTunes.
 We get a ton of exposure from iTunes, and we really appreciate the reviews there.
 At last count, we were at 30 reviews and counting.
 Reviews help us get new listeners — so I really appreciate you taking the time to leave a review.
 To leave a review, just go to latenightim.com/itunes and follow the instructions.
 Thanks!